drUmarKhalid/seeagt-hugo/content/report/energy.md

 [^10]: This is done for presentation purposes, given that fuelwood use dwarfs all other uses.
 Around 85% of fuelwood is used by households.

-## Notes on Greenhouse Gas Emissions
+## What happens with Greenhouse Gas Emissions?

 The total human contribution to greenhouse gas emissions from the combustion of different energy sources in Guatemala amounted to 45.6 million carbon dioxide metric tons equivalent in 2006.
 In general terms, that was less than 1% of total world emissions.
-Nevertheless, it could still carry financial consequences or opportunities regarding international treaties on the matter.
+Nevertheless, since it is such an important topic in general terms, it could still carry financial consequences or opportunities regarding international treaties on the matter and we need to track its performance.
 Table 11 shows the distribution of emissions among groups of economic industries.

 **[Table 11, p.31 AD, Greenhouse Gas Emissions from energy combustion 2006]**

-If we narrow the focus on individual activities Figure 4, shows the greenhouse gas emissions of the top five emitting industries on the left of the vertical axis with bars and those of households on the right of the vertical axis with a line.
+The figure below shows the greenhouse gas emissions of the top five emitting industries on the left of the vertical axis with bars and those of households on the right of the vertical axis with a line.
 Households emissions were considerably higher, due to the high carbon content of fuelwood and their large use of that product, coupled with their considerable use of gasoline.

-Among the top emitters, it is interesting to note that the emissions of the first economic industry on the bars (production and distribution of electricity) more than doubled those of its immediate follower.
+Among the top emitters, it is interesting to note that the emissions of the production and distribution of electricity more than doubled those of the industry that follows it.
 This was consistent with the high use of fossil fuels in the production of electricity.

 The second industry on the graph is the production of bread which is there because of its high use of fuelwood.
 In a GHG inventory (those advocated by the Inter Governmental Panel on Climate Change) emissions from biomass do not count toward the total emissions and are left as "memorandum items", this in order to avoid double counting.
 In the supply and use accounting structure of the SEEA, this is not a problem, and hence they were included.
 If fuelwood and bagasse were excluded, bakeries and mills would exit this list and cement production and retail trade would replace them.
 Finally, due to its high use of different fuels, the transportation industry was also important in this context.

-## Energy intensity
+## With what intensity is energy used by industries?

 Figure 5 shows an indicator called energy intensity for six economic industries for 2001-2006.
 Due to the nature of each type of economic activity, we can find these at different general levels of intensity.
 Some industries needed less energy to produce one unit of wealth added to the economy in that year (value added), like retail trade for example, and others, like cement production needed considerably more.
 For that reason it is not altogether adequate to compare intensities between industries.
 However, it is possible to compare how a specific industry fares through time.
 In that way, we can see if use of energy per unit of newly added wealth has improved or become worse.